UnstableDesign/AdaCAD/docs/reference/glossary/parameter.md

 ### Upload File
 ![file](./img/param_file.png)

 An upload parameter allows the use to upload a file from their computer and then that image is processed and used by the AdaCAD operation.
-For example [`image map`](../operations/imagemap.md) allows the user to upload an image and then generates [inlets](./inlet.md) based on the colors found in the image.
+For example <OpLink name="imagemap"/> allows the user to upload an image and then generates [inlets](./inlet.md) based on the colors found in the image.
 You can assign drafts to different color regions of the image by assigning a draft to the corresponding colored inlet.